cabrinana2/Control-for-2-magnetic-loop-antennas-Arduino-nano/README.md

 Some people warned me that the sofware "controller for 3 antennas" didn't work in the cnc shield V3 for arduino nano.
 The problem was the diode attached to pin 13 in arduino nano.
 The only way to solve it was to swap pins 12 & 13 to pins 4 & 7.
-As a result, I have to use the pins 4 & 7 for the third antenna.
-Pins that controlled the drivers for the third antenna
+As a result, I have to use the pins 4 & 7 for the endstop switches.
+Those pins controlled the drivers for the third antenna